Authors

 Peter Kane Dufault

-Peter Kane Dufault was born in 1923, grew up in Westchester County, N.Y., and studied at Harvard; he now lives and writes in a cabin he built in Hillsdale, New York State.
+Peter Kane Dufault (1923 – 2013) grew up in Westchester County, N.Y., and studied at Harvard.
 He graduated in 1947 and the first of his books of verse was published in 1954.
-He has been variously employed as tree-surgeon, journalist, teacher, house-painter, pollster and, in 1968, he was a candidate for US Congress, running on the Liberal Party’s anti-Vietnam war platform; he is known locally as a fiddler, banjo-player and dance-caller.
+He was variously employed as tree-surgeon, journalist, teacher, house-painter, pollster and, in 1968, he was a candidate for US Congress, running on the Liberal Party’s anti-Vietnam war platform; he was known locally as a fiddler, banjo-player and dance-caller.
 Poems have appeared in many magazines, including the New Yorker and London Magazine, and anthologies, including the 1996 Norton Anthology.
-He is well known for his live performances and has twice been Visiting Poet at the Cheltenham Festival.
+Peter was well known for his live performances and was twice Visiting Poet at the Cheltenham Festival.
+A profile of Peter by Brad Leithauser can be read on the The New Yorker here.

 Michael McKimm